 Wilderness Watch filed suit in Federal District Court on October 27, 2015 to stop this illegal practice and to force the agency, once again, to comply with the Wilderness Act and the National Environmental Policy Act.
-We hope this time around the NPS will heed the multiple court opinions finding its actions illegal, and will undertake a comprehensive reassessment of its obligations under the Wilderness Act to preserve wilderness character and under the National Environmental Policy Act to inform the public of its actions.
+We hoped this time around the NPS will heed the multiple court opinions finding its actions illegal, and will undertake a comprehensive reassessment of its obligations under the Wilderness Act to preserve wilderness character and under the National Environmental Policy Act to inform the public of its actions.

-UPDATE, February 2017: Unfortunately, in a marked departure from prior caselaw, the judge deciding Wilderness Watch’s 2015 suit deferred to the Park Service’s decision to rebuild these structures.
+Unfortunately, in a marked departure from prior caselaw, the judge deciding Wilderness Watch’s suit deferred to the Park Service’s decision to rebuild these structures.
 Although the Park Service itself admitted that it had not determined the structures were necessary (a required finding to overcome the Wilderness Act’s prohibition on structures), the judge found that rebuilding the structures was “inherently necessary,” stating in oral argument that the inspirational value of encountering a trail-side shelter was on par with encountering the famed Chinese Wall, a 1,000-ft high, 22-mile long escarpment, in the Bob Marshall Wilderness.
-Wilderness Watch has appealed to the Ninth Circuit where we will argue to a three-judge panel that the values Congress sought to protect under the Wilderness Act are different than the values protected outside of Wilderness—that, in Wilderness, allowing the land to reclaim its wild, undeveloped character is more valuable than perpetuating the work of man.
+Wilderness Watch appealed to the Ninth Circuit where we argued to a three-judge panel that the values Congress sought to protect under the Wilderness Act are different than the values protected outside of Wilderness—that, in Wilderness, allowing the land to reclaim its wild, undeveloped character is more valuable than perpetuating the work of man.